swcarpentry/DEPRECATED-bc/1-Shell/Readme.md

 hierarchy.
 Navigate to the home directory.
 Now, enter the `pwd` command and you should see:

-    /home/thw
+    /home/swc

 which is the full name of your home directory.
-This tells you that you are in a directory called `thw`, which sits inside a directory called `home` which sits inside the very top directory in the hierarchy.
+This tells you that you are in a directory called `swc`, which sits inside a directory called `home` which sits inside the very top directory in the hierarchy.
 The very top of the hierarchy is a directory called `/` which is usually referred to as the *root directory*.
-So, to summarize: `thw` is a directory in `home` which is a directory in `/`.
+So, to summarize: `swc` is a directory in `home` which is a directory in `/`.

 Now enter the following command:

-    cd /home/thw/UofCSCBC2012/1-Shell
+    cd /home/swc/SWC-bootcamp/1-Shell

 This jumps to `1-Shell`.
 Now go back to the home directory.
 We saw earlier that the command:

-    cd UofCSCBC2012/1-Shell
+    cd SWC-bootcamp/1-Shell

 had the same effect - it took us to the `1-Shell` directory.
-But, instead of specifying the full path (`/home/thw/UofCSCBC2012/1-Shell`), we specified a *relative path*.
+But, instead of specifying the full path (`/home/swc/SWC-bootcamp/1-Shell`), we specified a *relative path*.
 In other words, we specified the path relative to our current directory.
 A full path always starts with a `/`.
 A relative path does not.
 You can usually use either a full path or a relative path